imperodesign/generator-impero/README.md

 This is a generator providing the following options:

 - Sass (incl/ SCSS) / Stylus / Sourdough (coming soon)
-- Vanilla JS / TypeScript (coming soon)
+- Vanilla JS / React / TypeScript (coming soon)

 ...based upon a foundation of the following: